 Comparison with aluminium.

-Changes in environmental conditions e.g. at altitude.
+Changes in environmental conditions, e.g. at altitude.

 Model answer – meets required standard

 Carbon fibre-reinforced polymer (CFRP) is a composite material made by embedding strong carbon fibres within a polymer matrix.
 With this design, the carbon fibres carry most of the load, while the polymer matrix binds the fibres together, transfers stress and protects them from environmental damage.
 This gives CFRP several advantages that make it a suitable alternative to aluminium alloy for aircraft wing access panels.
 One of the most important properties of CFRP is its very high strength-to-weight ratio.
 It provides excellent tensile and fatigue strength while being significantly lighter than aluminium, which helps reduce overall aircraft weight.
 The stiffness of CFRP allows the access panel to remain strong and rigid, helping it maintain the aerodynamic shape of the wing while protecting internal systems from external loads.